MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-auto-capture.md

 > By enabling this feature, you consent to share data about your customers' email activity with an external system.
 Data imported from external systems into Sales Insights are subject to the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=2116778).

-## How to enable basic auto capture
+## How to enable auto capture

-Enable basic auto capture by following these steps:
+Enable auto capture by following these steps:

 1. [Review prerequisites for auto capture](#prerequisites-for-basic-auto-capture).

 2. [Enable auto capture](#enable-basic-auto-capture).

-### Prerequisites for basic auto capture
+### Prerequisites for auto capture

 Before you enable auto capture, perform the following tasks: